djjudas21/unix-scrabble/README.md

 11. Blank tiles to represent spaces are freely available at each turn, can not be stored in a player's tile tray.
 12. Blank tiles can only be played one at a time.  eg `wc -l` is a valid play, but `wc       -l` is not
 12. For the purposes of Unix Scrabble, Unix is assumed to be case insensitive in all cases.

+### Letter distribution ###

+The letter distribution in Scrabble is based on a frequency analysis of the English language.
+The letter distribution in UNIX Scrabble is based on a frequency analysis of our reference system.